ipython/traitlets/docs/source/config.rst

 ------------------------

-A JSON configuration file is simply a file that contains a :class:`~traitlets.config.loader.Config` dictionary serialized to JSON.
+A JSON configuration file is simply a file that contains a :class:`~traitlets.config.Config` dictionary serialized to JSON.
 A JSON configuration file has the same base name as a Python configuration file, but with a .json extension.